-- The student will arrive to school each day wearing conforming attire. - The student will not change clothes in the lobby, cafeteria, stairwell, restrooms, or anywhere in the building. - UPCS may sponsor Homecoming, seasonal dances, and Prom; all of these events have a special dress code which must be observed in order to attend the dance. - Failure to follow the UPCS Dress Code policy constitutes a Level 2 Offense. - Students who do not comply with the Dress Code will be sent home to change into appropriate Dress Code clothing.
+- The student will arrive to school each day wearing uniform attire. - The student will not change clothes in the lobby, cafeteria, stairwell, restrooms, or anywhere in the building during the school day. - UPCS may sponsor Homecoming, seasonal events, and Prom; all of these events have a special dress code which must be observed in order to attend. - Students who do not comply with the Dress Code will be sent home to change into appropriate Dress Code clothing.
 Students who are sent home for Dress Code violations will be marked as Unexcused Absent for the classes that are missed.